isomerpages/aic-yearbook/_driving-purpose/Caring for our seniors.md

 SEA is constantly being improved and refined additional modules to improve engagement, planning, and volunteer deployment were added.
 SGAs can choose to connect with seniors in-person or virtually via the system’s Tele-Engagement option.
 Following the engagement, seniors are then referred and connected to relevant community partners to support their needs.

-In 2022, SGO has made over 3,800 referrals for seniors to engage in various active ageing programmes within their community, link them up to employment/volunteering opportunities and to encourage them to plan early for their future needs through ACP/LPA.
+In 2022, SGO has made over 3,800 referrals for seniors to engage in various active ageing programmes within their community, link them up to employment/volunteering opportunities and to encourage them to plan early for their future needs through Advance Care Planning/Lasting Power of Attorney.

 ![](/images/caring-for-seniors-image4.png)